TomCrypto/Ordo/README.md

 As Ordo is somewhat environment-dependent (it needs to know, among others, the target operating system for some platform-specific API's such as memory locking, and the target processor's endianness and configuration for processor-specific optimizations) we use a custom makefile to facilitate the build process.
 The makefile is *not* set up for cross-compiling and you will need to set this up yourself if you wish to build for different operating systems.
 If you are building for the current operating system, then you may tweak the processor architecture and Ordo will optimize accordingly, but unless you know what you are doing you should just build for your current system.

-In general, Ordo expects to be given the following information:

-* Operating system, along with various system functions.
-This is provided by the compiler and Ordo will automatically select the right codepath based on the operating system the compiler is reportedly targeting.
-* Endianness.
-This is provided by the system libraries, or inferred from the operating system (e.g. Windows is always little-endian).
-Byte-swapping functions need not be available as Ordo has its own fallback functions, but are recommended for efficiency.
-* Processor architecture.
-This is, again, provided by the compiler based on compilation flags restricting or enabling instruction sets and other features.

 The makefile is used as follows:

     make extra=[arguments to the compiler]